 Additional Tcl commands are provided by the Tcl interpreter that is built into the Vivado Design Suite.
-For Tcl built-in commands, Tcl reference material is provided by the Tcl Developer Xchange website, which maintains the open source code base and documentation for Tcl, and is located at Tcl Developer Xchange [Ref 8].
+For Tcl built-in commands, Tcl reference material is provided by the Tcl Developer Xchange website, which maintains the open source code base and documentation for Tcl, and is located at Tcl Developer Xchange.

-See http://www.tcl.tk/man/tcl8.5/tutorial/tcltutorial.html for an introductory tutorial to the Tcl programming language.
-Also see the Tclers' Wiki located at http://wiki.tcl.tk for some example scripts.
+See this tutorial for an introductory tutorial to the Tcl programming language.
+Also see the Tclers' Wiki located here for some example scripts.

-In this document you will see some examples of Tcl commands and Tcl scripts, and the results that are returned by the Vivado Design Suite when these commands are run.
+In this document you will see some examples of Tcl commands and Tcl scripts, and the results that are returned by theVivado Design Suite when these commands are run.
 The commands and their return values appear with the following formats: